Undergraduate study - 2024 entry

 Dissertation

-Alongside these courses, you will complete a dissertation in either language sciences or psychology.
+You will also complete a dissertation in either language sciences or psychology.

 Programme structure